romado77/WebexTools/README.md

 #### Notes:

+> Only column with user email is required in the CSV file, all other columns are optional and will be ignored.
+>
 > The `-c` option can be omitted if the column containing email addresses in the CSV file is named `email`.
 >
 > If the `-r` option is provided, the report for each operation will be saved to a file named `disabled_users_report-{datetime}.json` in current directory.